Shallow quantum circuit for generating extremely low-entangled approximate state designs

-In this work, we have provided a construction of an approximate state $t$-design with $O(1)$-entangled states.
+\textit{Discussion.}---We have provided a construction of {an $\epsilon$-approximate state $t$-design with $O(1)$-entangled states for constant $\epsilon$ and $t$}.
 Our construction saturates the theoretical lower bounds of mean entanglement, magic, and coherence of quantum states that form an $\epsilon$-approximate state $t$-design, which are $\Omega(\log(t/\epsilon))$.
 We have also developed shallow random circuits that generate such states.
-This directly implies that our algorithms can be used to simulate Haar random states, which have been widely used in various applications, including benchmarking quantum circuits, demonstrating quantum supremacy, and quantum learning.
-Specifically, we show that our construction can be used for classical shadow tomography with $O(1)$-entangled shadow estimators using onsite Haar random unitaries.
-This feature can be utilized to perform a certification task with a constant number of accesses to a reference state in the computational basis, which is available for neural quantum states or matrix product states, and a constant number of measurements.
-We believe our work opens up the possibility of performing these tasks on near-term quantum devices.
+This directly implies that our algorithms can be used to simulate Haar random states, which have been widely used in various applications, {such as} benchmarking quantum circuits and quantum learning.